 Huli huli chicken is traditionally grilled over kiawe wood, which is sweeter but quite similar to mesquite.
 Make it extra smoky by adding a few mesquite chips to the coals while cooking, but that's totally optional.

-- Chicken - Go with boneless skinless thighs.
+- Chicken - I prefer boneless skinless thighs.
 It's all about the juicy, tender dark meat that can take the heat from the grill without overcooking.
 The traditional artisans on Hawaii use halved chickens, but this is by far my favorite cut for huli huli chicken, as they are much easier to handle.
-Skinless breasts can also be used but will cook much more quickly.
-As delicious as crispy chicken skin is you aren't going to get it with this dish.
-The sauce would burn by the time the skin got crispy.
-So with no crispy skin possible, it's about juicy, tender dark meat that is all joy.
+Skinless breasts can also be used and will cook quicker.

 - Soy sauce